 The Middle Fork of the Salmon River is usually not floated November 1 to March 31 due to winter conditions, low water levels and access difficulties.
 Ice and snow bridges are to be expected on the river and its tributaries during this time.

 In the spring, road access to the Middle Fork is usually limited by snowdrifts and trees across the road.
-Depending on the amount of snow, spring weather and temperatures, the road to Boundary Creek may not open until sometime in early June.
+Depending on the amount of snow, spring weather and temperatures, the road to Boundary Creek may not open until sometime in mid-June.
 High water levels are also a concern once the runoff begins.

 At a Glance